How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

 Bud Rot After Harvest

 Equally important in preventing mold is the room used for drying buds once they are harvested.
 Think about this: In 2015, the HHE program visited an outdoor cannabis farm in Washington State during harvest to evaluate potential hazards.
-They found that Botrytis cinerea was the main fungal species in the air.[6]
+They found that Botrytis cinerea was the main fungal species present in the air.[6]

 Causes